 I have to say, despite the rather drab colours of the seat upholstery, with the main cabin lights off and the mood lighting setting the scene, the Asiana Airlines First Class suite looks very stylish indeed.

 Before going to bed, I stayed in Seat 3E to get some work done on my laptop.
-Unfortunately, Asiana doesn’t offer wifi on their Airbus A380 aircraft, as only their A350s feature any sort of connectivity.
-And thanks to our delayed departure from Seoul and the incredibly filling meal I just ate, I grew tired rather quickly, so I decided to catch some sleep pretty soon.
+But thanks to our delayed departure from Seoul and the incredibly filling meal I just ate, I grew tired rather quickly, so I decided to catch some sleep pretty soon.

 As I usually do on First Class flights, I popped by the galley to ask the flight attendant to wake me in four hours, since I didn’t want to miss out on too much of the First Class experience.
 With that, I checked up on Jessica (who was fast asleep already), shut the doors to my enclosed suite, and tucked myself in for the night.

 Happily, the “starry night” lighting on the cabin ceiling put me to sleep in no time.

 Four hours of comfortable sleep later, my flight attendant dutifully woke me up, but I snoozed for an extra half-hour, until we were just about passing over Alaska.